 To open a slot in your item you must right click on the drill and after that left click the item you want to open the socket.

-All runes are dropable but you can also craft runes using the following recipe:
+All runes are dropable and you can upgrade it using the Craft System.

 To apply a rune to your item you must right click on the rune and after that left click the item you want to apply the rune.
 The item must have a open socket.